walmir2016/demo/README.md

 -------
 - Add integration with Slack for notifications.
 - Add integration with GitHub for ticket control.
+- Add integration with Probely for scanner automation.

 How to install
 --------------